Editor’s note: this post was originally published in 2011 and updated annually to reflect the newest volunteer opportunities available.

 - Million Trees Planting Event: The city’s Million Trees Initiative has an ambitious goal: to plant and care for one million new trees across the City’s five boroughs over the next decade.
-Throughout this spring, you can help them reach that goal by joining them in one of five parks in Brooklyn, Queens and Staten Island and volunteer to help plant trees in your community.
+Throughout the spring, you can help them reach that goal by joining them in parks in Brooklyn, Queens and Staten Island and volunteer to help plant trees in your community.

 Runs Don’t Run Themselves

 New York City plays host to a slew of fundraising 5K’s and walks, and all of them need volunteers to help ensure the day goes smoothly.
 You can help by handing out water along the route, checking in participants, cleaning up after the race, or even cheering!
 Here are some upcoming runs and contact info:

 - AIDS Walk New York: May 19th.
 Sign up on the website or contact Volunteer Coordinator Shaun Sheppard with any questions at email@example.com or (212) 807-WALK (9255).